Ned Kelly (2003 film): Plot

-A large bounty is placed on their heads, and a decree is passed that allows anybody to shoot them on sight without consequences.
-They rob two English banks and burn the mortgage documents with which the Crown is starving the selectors.
-They give the money from their robberies to poor families in need, and soon become acclaimed as folk heroes by the Victorian population as much as the media depict them as violent criminals.
-To solve a situation in danger of escalating into widespread revolt, the Colonial Government sends in stern Superintendent Francis Hare, who arrests many sympathizers including Joe's childhood friend Aaron.
-Being promised they won't harm Joe, but only the Kellys, Aaron agrees to work as an informant.
-During a quick visit back into Beechworth, Joe learns Aaron has been seen talking with cops, so the gang decide to feed him false information about their next heist, to test his loyalty.
-When they see a large group of constables heading to the bank Aaron was told about, they know Aaron betrayed them, and Joe kills him at his house.
+A large bounty is placed on their heads.
+The government issues a decree allowing anybody to shoot them on sight without consequences.
+The gang rob two banks and burn the mortgage documents relating to selectors.
+They give the money from their robberies to poor families in need, and soon become acclaimed as folk heroes by the Victorian population.
+The media depict them as violent criminals.

+Fearing widespread revolt, the Colonial Government sends in Superintendent Francis Hare to suppress unrest.
+He arrests many sympathizers, including Joe's childhood friend Aaron.

+When the police promise they will not harm Joe and say they are only after the Kelly brothers, Aaron agrees to work as an informant.
+During a quick visit to Beechworth, Joe learns that Aaron has been seen talking with cops.
+The gang decide to feed him false information about their next heist, to test his loyalty.
+When they see a large group of constables heading to the bank Aaron was told about, they know he betrayed them.
+Joe kills him at his house.

 Ned devises a plan to foil Superintendent Hare.
-The gang lures him in by taking over the town of Glenrowan.
-They gather everybody the townspeople, most of whom are friendly to their causes, at the Glenrowan Inn, to better protect them in the upcoming fight.
+The gang lures him by taking over the town of Glenrowan.
+They gather all the townspeople, most of whom are friendly to their causes, at the Glenrowan Inn, to better protect them in the upcoming fight.

 In the meantime, they sabotage the railroad tracks leading into town, to derail the train on which Hare and his army of constables are travelling.
 They've also built metal helmets and plates of body armour to survive bullets.
-They count on the derailment to kill most of them constables, planning to then capture Hare and exchange him for Ned and Dan's mother.
-Unfortunately, an escaped hostage stops the train in time to avoid the incident.
-Hundreds of officers lay siege to the inn late at night.
+They count on the derailment to kill most of the constables and plan to capture Hare and exchange him for Ned and Dan's mother.

+The derailment does not take place, and hundreds of officers lay siege to the inn late at night.
 Determined to go out in a blaze of glory, the Kelly Gang emerge from the inn and begin shooting, protected by their armour, but are forced inside again.
-The police once again raid the inn, killing innocent civilians during the shoot-out.
-To buy the time needed for the townspeople to flee from the back, Ned exits and charges forward alone; he is ultimately shot in the arms and legs and falls out of sight.
+The police advance on the inn, killing innocent civilians during the shoot-out.
+To buy time for the townspeople to flee, Ned exits and charges forward alone; shot in the arms and legs, he falls out of sight.

 Near dawn, Joe is shot and dies inside the inn.
 Dan and Steve, down to their last bullets and knowing all is lost, commit suicide.
-Ned regains consciousness and even though gravely injured, continues to fire at the police.
-He is finally shot to the ground and taken down.
-Ned is loaded onto the train to be brought back and face justice; Hare asks if he may have his beloved green-and-gold sash, which he's still wearing 15 years after he saved the drowning child.
+Ned regains consciousness.
+Gravely injured, he continues to fire at the police until he is overcome and they take him into custody.
+He is loaded onto the train to be taken back to face justice.